vyxyl/runelite-item-share/README.md

 ### Installation
 * Install the Item Share plugin from the Runelite Plugin Hub
 * You should then see the item share icon appear in the Runelite sidebar
-* At this stage you are currently assigned to an empty group
+* At this stage you are automatically assigned to a group with only yourself as a member

   ![image info](./src/main/resources/screenshots/install.png)